transloadit/jquery-sdk/README.md

   <code>wait</code>
  </td>
  <td markdown="1">
-  Specifies whether the plugin should wait for files to be processed before submitting the form.
+  Specifies whether the plugin should wait for files to be transcoded before submitting the form.
 This is <code>false</code> by default.
  </td>
 </tr>
 <tr>